Charlene Scores Two Fashion Hits in Two Weeks

 Miss Wittstock, who is twenty years younger than the Prince, appears to be kicking off her royal career as a fashion template with a bang.
 The eyes of the Huffington Post were certainly on her Armani-clad turnout on Monaco National Day two weeks ago.

 Does this mean that Giorgio Armani, who Miss Wittstock has admitted is her favorite designer, is poised to supplant the long-reigning “kaiser” of Monaco, Karl Lagerfeld?Filed under Monaco Royals

-Tagged Albert II of Monaco, Fashion, Media, Patronage, Princess Charlène.
+Tagged Albert II of Monaco, Fashion, Media, Patronage, Princess Charlène of Monaco.